hikawi/locket/README.md

   - 404 if the post ID was not found
   - 403 if the post's author wasn't you
   - 200 with { id: long, poster: { username: string, avatar: string? }, image: string, message: string?, time: date }

+#### GET `/messages` (v0.4.1)

+- Get messages for me within a certain time frame.
+- Accepts query:
+  - page (int, default 0)
+  - per_page (int, default 20)
+  - since (local date time)
+  - until (local date time, optional)
+- Always returns 200 with a paginated object { total, totalPages, page, perPage, results: { id, sender, receiver, content, time, state }[] }

+#### POST `/messages` (v0.4.1)

+- Send a new message to another user.
+- Accepts body:
+  - receiver (long): The user's ID
+  - content (string): The content string
+- Returns:
+  - 400 if receiver is negative, or content is empty
+  - 404 if the receiver ID can not be found
+  - 403 if the receiver is not your friend
+  - 200 with { id, sender, receiver, content, time, state }

+#### DELETE `/messages` (v0.4.1)

+- Delete a sent message.
+- Accepts body:
+  - id (long): the message ID
+- Returns:
+  - 403 if the message is not yours
+  - 204 if the message doesn't exist
+  - 200 if success, returns { id, sender, receiver, content, time, state }

 ## Image System